 1. Beat the cream cheese and butter.
 Firstly, beat the cream cheese and butter together until smooth using a hand mixer or a stand mixer.
 This is much easier if your ingredients are room temperature to begin with.
 Mix them really well to make sure there aren’t any lumps of cream cheese.

 2. Mix in sugar and vanilla.
 For the last step, add the powdered sugar and vanilla extract and beat again until creamy and smooth.
-That's really all there is to it!
+You can thin it out with a splash of heavy cream or milk if you need to (though I never do), but that’s really all there is to it!

 How to store the Best Cream Cheese Frosting